Swiss mix: Audi's Keogh on combining work and play in Geneva

-NEW YORK (Reuters) - When the president of Audi of America hits the road, most of his business journeys are more than a car trip away.
+NEW YORK, March 24 (Reuters) - When the president of Audi of America hits the road, most of his business journeys are more than a car trip away.
 Scott Keogh, who is based in Herndon, Virginia, travels regularly for work and has one favorite destination: Geneva.

 “Beyond the charm of what I consider one of Europe’s finest cities, the sheer beauty of the Swiss landscape is breathtaking,” says Keogh, who joined Audi from Mercedes-Benz SA in 2006.
 He visits Geneva annually for the Geneva Auto Show.